gabriel-dehan/poe-watch-api/README.md

 ```

 The total footprint of the data from PoeWatch API in redis is a bit less than **2 megabytes**.
 You can check the exact memory footprint in your redis by calling `PoeWatch::Api.memory_footprint`, the data will be displayed in kilobytes.
-The default time to live (TTL) of the cache is 45 minutes.
+The default time to live (TTL) of the cache is 1 day.

 ## Usage